emjibay/arts-et-medias/README.md

-# Arts et Médias
+# Arts & Médias

-News and resources about contemporary and media art.
+Sources for *Arts & Médias*'s website, a reference for critical content and resources about contemporary art, with a bias towards media art and installation art.

 ## Suggesting Content and Reporting Issues